 Initially, they will prepare their systems to be able to receive the 814_03TS Drop to POLR transaction from ERCOT.

-The TDSPs schedule the Drop to POLR transaction for the MT event according to timelines which will be discussed later in this module.
+The TDSP schedules the Drop to POLR transaction for the MT event according to timelines which will be discussed later in this module.

-TDSPs will also execute and complete any non-POLR switch or MVI scheduled up to 7 PM (CPT) of the MT effective date.
+The TDSP will also execute and complete any non-POLR “competitive” switch or MVI scheduled up to 7 PM (CPT) of the MT effective date.

-For all scheduled Drop to POLR transactions, the TDSPs will perform meter reads on the Mass Transition Effective date.
+For all remaining, scheduled Drop to POLR transactions, the TDSPs will perform meter reads on the Mass Transition Effective date.

-And then send to ERCOT the Final meter read as an 867_03F to the Losing/Defaulting CR and the Initial read as an 867_04 to the new/Gaining CR.
+Lastly, to complete the Business Process Instance (BPI) for the Mass Transition event, the TDSPs will send to ERCOT the Final meter read as an 867_03F to the Losing/Defaulting CR or the Initial read as an 867_04 to the new/Gaining CR.

-And participating on the daily Project Coordination Calls
+Along with the other Market Participants, TDSPs will also participate on the daily Project Coordination Calls to ensure all transition activities are executed as planned.

 Slide 8 -- Defaulting CR

-A Defaulting CR also has a role to play during the mass transition event.
-They must:
+The Defaulting CR also has a role to play during the mass transition event.

-Provide ERCOT an updated CBCI file for customer outreach
+They must provide ERCOT an updated CBCI file for ERCOT & POLR provider customer outreach

-They must also be able to receive the 814_11 Drop Response from ERCOT ending their liability for the ESI
+They must also be able to receive the 814_11 Drop Response from ERCOT ending their liability for the ESIID

-Also send their Customers a Notification of Default as required by the PUC ; And
+The Defaulting CR must also send their Customers a Notification of Default as required by the PUC ; And

-Also participate in the Daily Project Coordination Calls
+Lastly, participate on the Daily Project Coordination Calls.

 Slide 9 -- POLR CR